 FRS B-17 "Determination of fair value"-.
 The Institution applied FRS B-17 in the determination of fair value.
 This FRS establishes the valuation and disclosure standards in the determination of fair value, in its initial and subsequent recognition, if the fair value is required or permitted by other particular FRSs.
 Where applicable, changes in valuation or disclosure are recognized prospectively.
-This FRS was applied, except for what is established in the particular criteria defined in the Provision for Insurance and Bond Institution.
+This FRS was applied, except for what is established in the particular criteria defined in the Accounting Criteria.